On quantizations of complex contact manifolds: -algebras vs. -algebroids

 \item[(ii)] If moreover $H^1(Y;\shl^{\tens k})=0$ for any $k\leq -1$, there is an isomorphism of pointed sets

 \end{itemize} \end{theorem}

-If $Y$ is exact, then the contact line bundle $\shl$ is trivial, so that the conditions (i) and (ii) in Theorem~\ref{th:stkVSsh} read as $H^2(Y;\O_Y)=0$ and $H^1(Y;\O_Y)=0$, respectively, and one may thus use Corollary~\ref{cor:exact}.
+If $Y$ is exact, then the contact line bundle $\shl$ is trivial, so that the conditions (i) and (ii) in Theorem~\ref{th:stkVSsh} read as $H^2(Y;\O_Y)=0$ and $H^1(Y;\O_Y)=0$, respectively, and one may thus use (the formal analogue of) Corollary~\ref{cor:exact}.
 We refer to~\cite{Nest-Tsygan2001,Kontsevich2001,Yekutieli2005,Kaledin2006,Calaque-Halbout2011} for similar hypothesis in the framework of complex/algebraic symplectic/Poisson manifolds.